CSAFE-ISU/handwriter/inst/python/README.md

 2. Clone the `handwriter` repository to your local machine
 3. Install the following python packages: `pip install opencv-python matplotlib ipython jupyter`
 4. Open up a terminal
-5. Change your working directory to the root of the `handwriter` repository.
-For example, on MacOS, you would run `cd /path/to/cloned/handwriter`, replacing the path with the actual path on your local machine.
+5. Change your working directory to the `inst/python` directory of the `handwriter` repository.
+For example, on MacOS, you would run `cd /path/to/cloned/handwriter/inst/python`, replacing the path with the actual path on your local machine.

 The next set of steps depend on whether you (a) prefer to run the code natively in Python, (b) prefer to run the code from a Jupyter Notebook, or (c) prefer to run the code from R.